 You probably know that everything in nature is made of atoms, which consist of a nucleus (positive charge) and electrons orbiting around the nucleus (negative charge).
-The nucleus generates an electric field which attracts and holds electrons on their orbits just like the sun and planets around it.
+The nucleus generates an electric field that attracts and holds electrons in their orbits, just like the sun and planets around it.

 Electric field equation

 You can estimate the electric field created by a point charge with below electric field equation:

 - – Distance from the point; and

 - – Coulomb's constant:

 You can check with our electric field calculator that the magnitude of the electric field decreases rapidly as the distance from the charge point increases.
 An interesting fact is how extremely fast electrons accelerate in the electric field.
 You can learn more about it from the acceleration in the electric field calculator.

 Did you know that electricity is always strictly linked to magnetism?
 Two of four well-known Maxwell's equations states that: